 The Migrating out of Poverty programme leaflet has the kinds of issues we look at and our work on gender in particular.

-We've just had our International Conference in London at the Brunei Gallery on 28-29 March 2017.
-Check our conference webpages for updates and info on what went on.
-Papers and presentations coming soon...
+We had an International Conference in London on 28-29 March 2017.
+Read our newly published conference report for a paper by paper break down.
+Check the conference pages for updates and info on what went on.
+Papers and presentations are available…

-We had a 3 day international conference last July on Gender and Migration.
+In July 2015 we had a three day international conference on Gender and Migration.
 Check out what went on:

-View now our Policy Dialogue Highlights Film from Day 3
+View our Policy Dialogue Highlights Film from Day three